 There are many other benefits including improvements in medical conditions such as asthma, back pain, liver disease, stress incontinence and psychological wellbeing.

-The gastric bypass is a procedure which takes approximately 90 minutes to perform.
+The gastric bypass is a procedure which takes approximately 90 minutes to 2 hours to perform.
 It is done whilst you are asleep under general anaesthesia.
 In many cases, patients can go home after an overnight stay in hospital.
 A small proportion of patients require a second night in hospital.

-Are there any risk with gastric bypass surgery?
+Q: Are there any risks with the roux-en-y gastric bypass?

 The gastric bypass operation is safe and effective and the risks associated with it are small.
 However no procedure or surgery is risk-free.
 Complications in the immediate period after surgery include:

 –Infection of the keyhole wounds

 –Perforation: This includes inadvertantly making a hole in a section of bowel.
 This is rare and occurs in less than 1% of patients.